 Leading Off: Cubs and Yankees try again, Shoemaker returns

-New York Yankees starting pitcher Masahiro Tanaka, second from right, of Japan, talks to catcher Gary Sanchez and pitching coach Larry Rothschild as he struggles during the first inning of a baseball game against the Tampa Bay... .
-FILE - In this Sept.
+St. Louis Cardinals' Randal Grichuk, left, celebrates after hitting a walk-off single as Jose Martinez, right, comes in to score the winning run to defeat the Chicago Cubs, 4-3, in a baseball game Sunday, April 2, 2017, in St. Louis. less St. Louis Cardinals' Randal Grichuk, left, celebrates after hitting a walk-off single as Jose Martinez, right, comes in to score the winning run to defeat the Chicago Cubs, 4-3, in a baseball game Sunday, April ... more New York Yankees starting pitcher Masahiro Tanaka, second from right, of Japan, talks to catcher Gary Sanchez and pitching coach Larry Rothschild as he struggles during the first inning of a baseball game against the Tampa Bay Rays, Sunday, April 2, 2017, in St. Petersburg, Fla.

 Add your comments below